jadehenderson/jadehenderson.github.io/instagram.md

 ## Dessert!

 Welcome to my dessert page!
-Baking is a hobby of mine, feel free look around at the many desserts I've created via my Instagram.
+Baking is a hobby of mine, feel free to look around at the many desserts I've created via my Instagram.